open-contracting-partnership/coalition/content/posts/Statement_Ukraine_Transparency.md

 ---
-title: "Statement from the Open Spending EU Coalition.
+title: ".Statement from the Open Spending EU Coalition.
 Attack on Ukraine and the Urgent Steps to be Taken for Effective Support."
 date: 2022-03-03T13:48:23+01:00
 draft: false
 alternativeUrl: